 #3 Identify the Significant Candle

-- In a downtrend, look for a strong, bearish candle with a wide range.
+In a downtrend, a strong bearish candle should have a large body with the widest body range.

 #4 Analyze Surrounding Candles